bhanni01/trading_systems/README.md

 # trading_systems

-Few trading systems implemented using python we will implement trading systems like:
+Few trading systems implemented using python overtime i want to implement all these trading strategies https://medium.com/automation-generation/ultimate-list-of-automated-trading-strategies-you-should-know-part-1-c9a333f58930 we will implement trading systems like:
 # Market making